Cutting Stripe Creation Time by 80% for Figma Designers

 ⭐ Performance isn't just about speed, but it's about maintaining trust in the tool.

-Even if it's rare, lag will still lower confidence in the plugin, which is important in tools meant to simplify processes.
-Good UX means giving users the freedom to use their tools however they want and still expect great performance.
+Even as an edge case, lag lowers confidence in a tool that's supposed to simplify work.
+Good UX means users can use their tools however they want and still expect great performance.

 500+ slider adjustments in <1 second with 0 visible lag